featurist/hyperdom/readme.md

   * `true` - (the default) `refreshHandler` will refresh on return, and on promise fulfil if it returns a promise.
   * `false` - `refreshHandler` will be just `handler` so no refresh will happen if you call it.
   * `'promise'` - `refreshHandler` will only refresh if it returns a promise and only after the promise is fulfilled.

+### Performance

+Plastiq is usually very fast.
+It's based on [virtual-dom](https://github.com/Matt-Esch/virtual-dom) which has excellent performance, even making React look slow.
+See [these benchmarks](http://vdom-benchmark.github.io/vdom-benchmark/).
+However, if you have very large and interactive pages there are several strategies you can employ to speed things up.

+* Consider only rendering a part of the page on certain events.
+For this, you can use a [component](#components) for the portion of the page you want to refresh, then return that component from the event handler.
+* Consider using [key](#keys) attributes for large dynamic lists of elements.
+Key attributes allow the diffing engine to spot differences inside lists of elements in some cases massively reducing the amount of DOM changes between renders.

 # API